Performance art: Feminist performance art

 Cindy Sherman is an American photographer and artist.
 She is one of the most representative post-war artists and exhibited more than the work of three decades of her work in the MoMA.
-Even though she appears in most of her performative photographies, she doesn't consider them self-portraits.
+Even though she appears in most of her performative photographies, she does not consider them self-portraits.
 Sherman uses herself as a vehicle to represent a great array of topics of the contemporary world, such as the part women play in our society and the way they are represented in the media as well as the nature of art creation.
 In 2020 she was awarded with the Wolf prize in arts.

 Judy Chicago is an artist and pioneer of feminist art and performance art in the United States.
 Chicago is known for her big collaborative art installation pieces on images of birth and creation, that examine women's part in history and culture.
 In the 1970s, Chicago has founded the first feminist art programme in the United States.
 Chicago's work incorporates a variety of artistic skills such as sewing, in contrast with skills that required a lot of workforce, like welding and pyrotechnics.
 Chicago's best known work is The Dinner Party, that was permanently installed in the Elizabeth A. Sackler Center for Feminist Art in the Brooklyn Museum.
 The Dinner Party celebrated the achievements of women throughout history and is widely considered as the first epic feminist artwork.
 Other remarkable projects include International Honor Quilt, The Birth Project, Powerplay, and The Holocaust Project.

+The Canadian lesbian art collective Kiss & Tell, consisting of Persimmon Blackbridge (b.1951), Lizard Jones (b.1961), and Susan Stewart (b.1952), embodies queer feminism throughout their creative practice, which included an array of performance work.
+Their performances included monologues, confessionals, and humorous anecdotes, presented through a mix of storytelling, photography, video, and music to provoke and connect with audiences.
+Kiss & Tell were inspired by performance artists including Emmy Hennings, Carolee Schneemann, Martha Rosler, and the Guerilla Girls.